Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 This is my 10th book for #TBR40.
 I bought it on Kindle last October when it was just 99p (as part of a “deal of the day” offer on Amazon) and read it last week when I was looking for a “palate cleanser” after a steady diet of heavy literary fiction.

-Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting
+Author, Book review, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting, translated fiction

 ‘Ashes in my Mouth, Sand in my Shoes’ by Per Petterson